SQLite Join: Natural Left Outer, Inner, Cross with Tables

 Explanation

-• We don’t need to write a join condition with column names (like we did in INNER JOIN).
-We didn’t even need to write the column name once (like we did in JOIN USING).
+• We do not need to write a join condition with column names (like we did in INNER JOIN).
+We did not even need to write the column name once (like we did in JOIN USING).

 • The natural join will scan both the columns from the two tables.
 It will detect that the condition should be composed of comparing DepartmentId from both the two tables Students and Departments.